S2H-Mobile/RoboND-SLAM-Project/README.md

 $ source devel/setup.bash
 $ roslaunch slam_rover teleop.launch
 ```
 Alternatively, run the bash script `./rtab_run` and select either the `kitchen_dining.world` or the `cafe.world`.

-Teleoperate the rover to perform SLAM in the specified environment.
+5. Navigate the rover to perform SLAM in the specified environment.
+6. Evaluate the resulting map database with the RTAB-Map Database Viewer.

 ## Setup
 ### Ubuntu 16.04